-If you have not registered you must not attempt to access any part of the eReports Pty Ltd (eReports) website reserved for registered users using their unique username and password.
-Services made available in those sections are not open to you unless you are a registered user.
+If you are not a registered user, you must not attempt to access any part of the eReports website reserved for registered users via the secure user login.

 Security of Captured Data